hello-slap/hello-slap/WE-answer-your-questions.md

 Currently, there is no need to be in the office unless there are scheduled team meetings or special tasks that need to be completed on-site.
 There is a small chance that company policy will dictate a 50:50 arrangement in the future.

+## Language?

+No swearing! ;) Naaa - kidding...
+Due to company requirements, we cannot completely avoid German.
+If something is difficult to explain in German, we manage wonderfully with English.
+German is also the first choice for customer contact via the ticket system.
+In documentation, English is also okay and for commit and code comments we mainly use English.

 ## Do only men work for you?

 Nope.
 We are happy to be a mixed team.